-Requirements to undergo Pre-TB screening for UK travelers
+Requirements to undergo TB screening for UK travelers

 - An original passport/Identity documentÂ